dymodi/dymodi.github.io/MLfolds/2017-06-05-Softmax-on-Digits-Data-with-TensorFlow.md

 ---
 layout: post
-Title: Softmax on Digits Data with TensorFlow title
+title: Softmax on Digits Data with TensorFlow title
-Date: June 5, 2017
+date: June 5, 2017
-Author: Yi DING
+author: Yi DING
 ---

 # Softmax on Digits Data with TensorFlow with one pound